 To start, you must buy fruit that is in season where you live.
 Produce can be marked “in season” when it’s imported from another country or location where it is in season, but that doesn’t mean it will be ripe and flavorful by the time it arrives in your home.
 If you are picking out fruit, be sure to take note of the flesh color.
 Ripe bananas and avocados often get a brown hue to them when they are ripe and bright green when they are not.
 Check the feel of the fruit to see if it is hard or soft.
 Soft skin can be a sign of ripeness.
 You can also knock on some fruit and judge ripeness by the sound it makes.

 Tips for Your Fruit After You Arrive Home

 - Fruit won’t ripen in the refrigerator, so make sure it is at its peak before exposing it to cool temperatures.

 - While refrigeration will slow the decay process, it can also alter the texture of the fruit.
 Fleshy fruits like peaches can become mealy, while crispy fruits like apples do well in the refrigerator.
 If you aren’t sure, check our storage guides below.

 - Never seal fruits and vegetables in an air tight bag.
-Produce needs to “breathe”, with air circulation, and air tight containers speed up the decaying process.
+Produce needs to “breathe.”
+Airtight containers speed up the decaying process.

-- Some fruits emit ethylene, a natural gas that speeds ripening.
-Other fruits and vegetables may be extremely sensitive to ethylene, and will decay within days if stored together with ethylene-producing fruits.
+- Some fruits emit ethylene, a natural gas that speeds up ripening.
+Other fruits and vegetables may be extremely sensitive to ethylene and will decay within days if stored together with ethylene-producing fruits.
 Check the guides below to see which fruits and vegetables should be stored separately from each other.